baripembo/viz-sahel/README.md

-# Climate Change in the Sahel Data story
+# Climate Crisis in the Sahel Data story

 ### Set up
 * Check out the repository